Multiple Communities—and One Agency to Market Them All

 New Residents Equal Impressive Revenue ROI

 A major goal for Arbor was to drive more leads and conversions from its inbound marketing.
 Almost three years into our partnership, that objective has been met with unequivocal success.
-For example, so far in 2018, a quarter of new move-ins at Arbor communities were the direct result of online sources—and this doesn’t include families who read about an Arbor community online and picked up the phone to learn more.
+For example, in 2018, a quarter of new move-ins at Arbor communities were the direct result of online sources—and this doesn’t include families who read about an Arbor community online and picked up the phone to learn more.

 Additionally, over an 18-month period, about 64 percent of new residents who came from online sources came through organic search.
 Families are finding Arbor’s high-ranking content and websites and are becoming leads.
 In an industry in which finding and impressing potential residents is vital—and challenging—this statistic is a great indicator of what inbound can do and how Arbor has become a pioneer in senior living marketing.